Lake Forest, Illinois: Growth to present day

 Preserved in perpetuity are wetlands, original pre-1830 prairie, woodland, and savanna, all within the community.
 The restoration of these lands is celebrated by an annual "Bagpipes and Bonfire" event in September, which started as a community event in which controlled fires were burned to clear underbrush and preserve the savannah.
 From an early time, the playing of bagpipes has accompanied the community gathering, as the town had numerous Scots-Irish residents in its early years.
 This has also been an annual fundraising event for Lake Forest Open Lands Association.

-It is home to Gorton Center which originally housed the town's first K-8 school.
-Gorton is a hub for arts & culture and a multi-faceted community venue.
-Gorton presents live music, storytelling, children's events, community events and more; has a robust and growing film program; produces and offers classes for youth and adults, including Gorton Drama Studio, theater and acting classes for all ages; houses a children's learning center; houses other nonprofits; provides places for others to rent for their special events and meetings.
+Gorton Center, which originally housed the town's first K-8 school, is a hub for arts and culture and a community venue.
+Gorton presents live music, storytelling, children's events and community events; has a film program; produces and offers classes for youth and adults, including Gorton Drama Studio, theater and acting classes for all ages; houses a children's learning center; houses other nonprofits; provides places for others to rent for their special events and meetings.
 Designed, built and opened as the Central School in 1901, the original building was designed by James Gamble Rogers and remodeled in 1907 by Howard Van Doren Shaw.

 The Ragdale Foundation, an artists' community and residence, is located in Lake Forest.
-Formerly Howard Van Doren Shaw's summer retreat and built in 1897, the estate has accommodated notable artist Sylvia Shaw Judson.
+Formerly Howard Van Doren Shaw's summer retreat and built in 1897, the estate has accommodated the artist Sylvia Shaw Judson.

 In 1992, Lake Forest gained national attention when it attempted to ban the sale of offensive music to anyone under the age of 18.
 City council members used existing ordinances against obscenity—defined in the codes as "morbid interest in nudity, sex or excretion"—to buttress their campaign.
 Mayor Charles Clarke stated, "If they sell an obscene tape to somebody underage, we will prosecute."
 The person who came up most frequently in discussions of obscene content was Ice-T, a rapper who has since also performed as an actor.

 Lake Forest has been named a Tree City USA by the National Arbor Day Foundation in recognition of its commitment to community forest.
 As of 2006, Lake Forest had received this national honor for 26 years.
-The actor Mr. T notably angered the town by cutting down more than 100 oak trees on his estate, in what is now referred to as the "Lake Forest Chain Saw Massacre."
+The actor Mr. T angered town residents by cutting down more than 100 oak trees on his estate, in what is now referred to as the "Lake Forest Chain Saw Massacre".